sstephenson200/GrowWell/README.md

 #####	Run the App

-The app can be run in two modes: <strong>expo start</strong> or <strong>expo start --no-dev –minify</strong>. <strong>expo start --no-dev --minify</strong> is a better representation of production mode.
+The app can be run in two modes: <strong>expo start</strong> or <strong>expo start --no-dev –minify</strong>. <strong>expo start --no-dev --minify</strong> mimics production mode.
 This should be used to check for errors before generating an APK.
 In the event of invisible errors, this mode will prevent the application from fully loading.

 1. Open the client folder in an IDE.
 2. Execute <strong>expo start</strong> or <strong>expo start --no-dev –minify</strong>.